DWarez/DWarez/README.md

 🐧 I'm a Linux enthusiast, even if nowadays I only use it inside Windows 😔

 📧 I like to help students with their carrer path so feel free to contact me at ldwarezl@gmail.com if you are in need of help or you have any curiosities about what I study (or just to chat 😄)

+🆒 A random list of things I like/I'm interested in: physics, space, chess, distro ricing, memes, WoW, anime, MTG & much, much more

 <!-- GitHub stats -->
 <details open>